 Although there are many rank trackers out there, I’d like to take a moment to list some of the most common and recommended ones:

-probably the best tool for quick backlink analysis out there, that also comes with an extensive rank tracker
+Probably the best tool for quick backlink analysis out there, that also comes with an extensive rank tracker

-the online marketer’s “pocket knife” also offers rank tracking
+Boasting of over 40 tools and reports, SEMrush has positioned itself as the online marketer’s “pocket knife” also offers rank tracking

 Of course, there are many more rank trackers out there, and I’ll probably extend this list the next time I work my way through a few more and test them.